ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   ```
   {: pre}

-2. Create a trigger for the Push Notifications service `onDeviceRegister` event type by using your `myPush/webhook` Feed.
+2. Create a trigger for the Push Notifications service `onDeviceRegister` event type by using your `myPush/webhook` feed.
   ```
   ibmcloud wsk trigger create myPushTrigger --feed myPush/webhook --param events onDeviceRegister
   ```